Free Website Content - Spy on Your Competitors; 10 Tips

 The old adage, "keep your friends close,

-I'm not suggesting that you befriend your competitors, it
+well.
+While I'm not suggesting that you befriend your

-is important that you are cognizant of your competitors'
+competitors, it is important that you are cognizant

-your competitors is essential, it could easily become an
+monitoring your competitors is essential, it could easily

-obsession.
-Therefore, it is crucial that you strike a balance
+become an obsession.
+Therefore, it is crucial that you

-when incorporating it into your business plan.
-There are
+strike a balance when incorporating it into your business

-several ways to conduct successful stealth competitive intelligence
+plan.
+There are several ways to conduct successful stealth

-hidden or secretive.
-In fact, most of them are tools or
+In fact, most of them are tools or services available

 1. Ego Searches What are ego searches?

-a specific brand, product, or company name.
-Ego searches
+for a specific brand, product, or company name.
+Ego

-are a great way to monitor mentions of a competing product.
+searches are a great way to monitor mentions of a competing

-You can automate the set up of ego searches using RSS, so
+product.
+You can automate the set up of ego searches

-anytime a competitor's product or brand name is mentioned
+using RSS, so anytime a competitor's product or brand

-in the news, blogosphere, or print you receive notification
+name is mentioned in the news, blogosphere, or print

 How to Setup Ego Feeds - http://www.feedforall.com/ego-searches.htm